bobanetwork/boba_legacy/boba_documentation/Engineering_update_7.md

 ## 8. NFT Bridging is live on Mainnet

-NFTs minted on Boba and now be bridged to Ethereum Mainnet for use/sale there.
+NFTs minted on Boba can now be bridged to Ethereum Mainnet for use/sale there.
 See [NFT Bridges](https://github.com/omgnetwork/optimism-v2/blob/develop/packages/boba/contracts/contracts/bridges/README.md) for the technical details. **NOTE** - this functionality needs to be enabled/supported by the NFT minters and exchanges.